Office of Academic Affairs » State Authorization Reciprocity Agreement (SARA) » NC-SARA Student Complaint Process

 New York, NY 10017

-Students with complaints that have not been resolved through the college’s internal complaint process may seek advice from the New York State Education Department.
+Students with complaints that have not been resolved through the college’s internal complaint process may appeal the complaint decision to the New York State Education Department.
+Please refer to the New York State Education Department’s Complaint Process.

 New York State Education Department